-INSTRUCTIONAL TECHNOLOGY APPLICATIONS Focus on developing learner competencies in the use of instructional technologies to enhance both the instructor's personal and professional productivity.
+575 INSTRUCTIONAL TECHNOLOGY APPLICATIONS

+Focus on developing learner competencies in the use of instructional technologies to enhance both the instructor's personal and professional productivity.

-590,1,2 WORKSHOP Workshop for educators to improve teaching skills in a specific area of the curriculum.
+1-3 credits Workshop for educators to improve teaching skills in a specific area of the curriculum.
 (May be repeated for a maximum of 6 credits.)

-EDUCATIONAL INSTITUTES Special courses designed as in-service upgrading programs.
+594 FDUCATIONAL INSTITUTES 1-4 credits Special courses designed as in-service upgrading programs.
 Frequently provided with support of national foundations.

-600 CONCEPTS OF CURRICULUM AND INSTRUCTION A study of the undergirding research and theory of curriculum and instruction with special attention to educational decision in the metropolitan setting.
+CONCEPTS OF CURRICULUM AND INSTRUCTION 3 credits A study of the undergirding research and theory of curriculum and instruction with special attention to educational decision in the metropolitan setting.

-- 605 SEMINAR IN TRENDS AND ISSUES IN CURRICULUM AND INSTRUCTION 3 credits A study of recent research and theory in curriculum and instruction with special attention to applications to educational decision making. - 615 PHILOSOPHY AND ORGANIZATION OF MIDDLE SCHOOLS 3 credits Philosophy, theory, research, and exemplary organizational, assessment, and evaluation components of middle level education. - 616 MIDDLE SCHOOL CURRICULUM AND INSTRUCTION 3 credits Theories, research, and exemplary practices focusing on middle school curriculum and instruction. - 617 ELEMENTARY AND SECONDARY LICENSURE SEMINAR 3 credits This course should be taken at the beginning of the Master's with Licensure program as an introduction to curriculum and the pragmatics of teaching. - 618 ADVANCED INSTRUCTIONAL TECHNIQUES3 credits
+SEMINAR IN TRENDS AND ISSUES IN CURRICULUM AND INSTRUCTION A study of recent research and theory in curriculum and instruction with special attention to applications to educational decision making.

+PHILOSOPHY AND ORGANIZATION OF MIDDLE SCHOOLS 3 credits Philosophy, theory, research, and exemplary organizational, assessment, and evaluation components of middle level education.
+616 MIDDLE SCHOOL CURRICULUM AND INSTRUCTION

+3 credits Theories, research, and exemplary practices focusing on middle school curriculum and instruc-

+LICENSURE SEMINAR IN CURRICULAR AND INSTRUCTIONAL STUDIES 3 credits This course should be taken at the beginning of the Master's with Licensure program as an introduction to curriculum and the pragmatics of teaching.

-Methods of teaching a particular area of the middle and secondary school curriculum for students in the Master's with Licensure program. - 619 INSTRUCTIONAL AND MANAGEMENT PRACTICES 3 credits Students learn to use teaching models and management strategies to become effective in instructors.
-Also included are educational issues that relate to effective management and instruction. - 621 ADVANCED INSTRUCTIONAL TECHNIQUES: MODERN LANGUAGES P-8 3 credits Prerequisitie: 617or permission of instructor.
-Focus is on theories of language acquisition, models of instruction suited to teaching foreign languages and cultures in the elementary school (P-8), and strategies that promote appropriate levels of language competence and proficiency for young learners. - 622 CHILDREN'S LITERATURE IN THE CURRICULUMSxamination of literary genre with emphasis on methods and techniques for presenting literature to children in preschool, elementary, and middle grades. - 625 CONTEMPORARY ISSUES IN LITERACY INSTRUCTION AND PHONICS3 credits Survey course explores current research in reading and writing as constructive processes of meaning-making. - 627 SPECIAL TOPICS: CURRICULAR AND INSTRUCTIONAL STUDIES 3 credits Prerequisite; permission of instructor.
-(May be repeated with a change in topic for a maximum of 9 credits) Groups study of special topics of critical, contemporary concern in professional education - 628 LITERARY ASSESSMENT PRACTICUM
+618 ADVANCED INSTRUCTIONAL TECHNIQUES 3 credits Methods of teaching a particular area of the middle and secondary school curriculum for students in the Master's with Licensure program.

+INSTRUCTIONAL AND MANAGEMENT PRACTICES 3 credits Students learn to use teaching models and management strategies to become effective in instructors.
+Also included are educational issues that relate to effective management and instruction.

+ADVANCED INSTRUCTIONAL TECHNIQUES: MODERN LANGUAGES P-8 Prerequisite: 617or permission of instructor.
+Focus is on theories of language acquisition, models of instruction suited to teaching foreign languages and cultures in the elementary school (P-9), and strategies that promote appropriate levels of language competence and proficiency for young learners.

+622 CHILDREN'S LITERATURE IN THE CURRICULUM 3 credits Examination of literary genre with emphasis on methods and techniques for presenting literature to children in preschool, elementary, and middle grades.

+625 CONTEMPORARY ISSUES IN LITERACY INSTRUCTION AND PHONICS Survey course explores current research in reading and writing as constructive processes of meaning-making.

+SPECIAL TOPICS: CURRICULAR AND INSTRUCTIONAL STUDIES Prerequisite; permission of instructor.
+(May be repeated with a change in topic for a maximum of 9 credits) Groups study of special topics of critical, contemporary concern in professional

-Laboratory experience within classroom, small groups and individuals.
+628 LITERARY ASSESSMENT PRACTICUM Laboratory experience within classroom, small groups and individuals.
 A student diagnoses, implements procedures, and follows prescribed reading improvement.
-(May be repeated for a maximum of 6 credits.) - 629 READING PROGRAMS IN SECONDARY SCHOOLSSor all subject teachers both with and without previous study in the teaching of reading.
-Materials, class organization and procedures for developing reading improvement programs, for all secondary school and college students. - 630 ASSESSMENT OF READING DIFFICULTIESPrerequisite: 625.
-Examines formal and informal assessments and intervention strategies for children with reading difficulties. - 631 ADVANCED BEHAVIORAL STRATEGIES FOR THE EDUCATORThis course provides the educator with an advanced examination of strategies designed to improve student behavior in the school setting. - 635 SEMINAR IN TEACHING FOREIGN LANGUAGES
+(May be repeated for a maximum of 6 credits.)

+READING PROGRAMS IN SECONDARY SCHOOLS For all subject teachers both with and without previous study in the teaching of reading.
+Materials, class organization and procedures for developing reading improvement programs, for all secondary school and college students.

+ASSESSMENT OF READING DIFFICULTIES Prerequisite: 625.
+Examines formal and informal assessments and intervention strategies for children with reading difficulties.

+ADVANCED BEHAVIORAL STRATEGIES FOR THE EDUCATOR This course provides the educator with an advanced examination of strategies designed to improve student behavior in the school setting.

-(May be repeated for a total of six credits.)
+SEMINAR IN TEACHING FOREIGN LANGUAGES (May be repeated for a total of six credits.)
 Issues and subjects related to research in foreign language education and language learning theories.
-Different topics will be offered from section to section. - 637 TOPICAL SEMINAR IN RESEARCH AND THEORY IN FOREIGN LANGUAGE EDUCATION (May be repeated for a total of six credits.)
+Different topics will be offered from section to section.

+TOPICAL SEMINAR IN RESEARCH AND THEORY IN FOREIGN LANGUAGE EDUCATION

+3 credits (May be repeated for a total of six credits.)
 Issues and subjects related to research in foreign language education and language learning theories.
 Different topics will be offered from section to section.